Ryan Bacon has officially joined BurnsLab! Welcome aboard! I’m excited to keep working together on badass science!

 … there are reasons why the AAS community is particularly well disposed to provide insight and leadership in efforts to work against racism in our society.
 These are well articulated by AAS EC Director Mercedes Burns.
 As a society the AAS is “in the unique position, and indeed, tasked with the duty of describing the diversity and demystifying this historically maligned group to the general public.
 I believe a society that appreciates the diverse forms of arachnids in nature has also the capacity to appreciate the diversity of human experience.
 Many Americans have grown up with fear of the dangers of arachnids– in fact, I know members of our own society found their way to arachnology in an effort to confront these fears.
 These concerns may parallel the fears many of us have of speaking about the historical mistreatment of people of African origin in the Americas.
 It is only when we choose to move forward by engaging with the source of our discomfort that we grow as scientists and humans.”

-Congrats to Tyler Brown, who was recently award a research grant from the American Arachnological Society!
+Congrats to Tyler Brown, who was recently awarded a research grant from the American Arachnological Society!

 During the quarantine, we’re trying to stay productive.
 Sarah has set up a “top secret remote lab” and has made great strides sequencing the genome for Leiobunum manubriatum!